-The last three chapters that explained in detail the progression from Values to "The Graces of Expressed Ethics" are succinctly summarized here.
+The last three chapters explained in detail the progression from Values to "The Graces of Expressed Ethics."
+This chapter will provide a succinct summary of those chapters.

 → Seven Values

 → Moral Definitions

-→ Ethics Statement

 → Expressed Ethics

 → The Graces of Expressed Ethics

 A Brief Summary